 The incubation period-the time from exposure to the virus until the bumps appear-is usually 2 to 7 weeks but can be up to 6 months.
 In people who have an impaired immune system, such as HIV infection, symptoms of molluscum contagiosum are more severe.

 Some people choose to remove the bumps because they are embarrassed by them, or to keep them from spreading to other people.
 Health professionals usually recommend treating bumps located in the genital area to prevent them from spreading.

 If needed, treatment choices include:

 - Removing the viral material in the center by scraping the center briskly (curettage)

 - Putting medication on the skin (topical medication)

 - Cryotherapy (freezing)

-If you like to have your skin examined by a board-certified dermatologist, schedule a consultation today.
-Dr. Brooks will diagnose your condition and recommend the best treatment option, if necessary.
-Give us a call at (208) 888-0660 or request your consultation online.
+If you like to have your skin examined by a board-certified dermatologist, schedule an appointment today.
+Dr. Brooks or her P.A.
+Sammy Verner will diagnose your condition and recommend the best treatment option, if necessary.
+Give us a call at (208) 888-0660 or request your appointment online.